De Quervain's thyroiditis: Treatment

 The goals of treatment are to lessen hyperthyroid symptoms and relieve discomfort.
 Pain control only necessitates symptomatic treatment with non-steroidal anti-inflammatory medications or aspirin.
 Severely sick individuals may benefit from glucocorticoid medication, which often produces a substantial response in 24 to 48 hours.
 Thyrotoxic symptoms are managed with beta-adrenergic blockers such atenolol and propranolol.

+Differential diagnosis

+The principal differential diagnoses for De Quervain's thyroiditis are acute infectious (suppurative) thyroiditis and a hemorrhagic thyroid nodule.
+Infectious thyroiditis is typically accompanied by marked leukocytosis, ultrasound evidence of an abscess and neutrophil-predominant fluid on fine-needle aspiration, whereas aspiration of a hemorrhagic nodule yields blood.
+Distinguishing De Quervain's thyroiditis from other thyroid conditions relies on specific clinical, laboratory and imaging findings:

+Graves' Disease: Subacute thyroiditis lacks characteristic features of Graves' disease such as exophthalmos and pretibial myxedema.
+Serum T3 is only mildly elevated and color Doppler ultrasonography demonstrates decreased vascular flow (compared to the hypervascularity seen in Graves' disease).

+Amiodarone-Induced Thyroiditis: Differentiated by urine iodine levels, which remain under 500 mcg/L in subacute thyroiditis.

+Central Hypothyroidism: During the transition from the hyperthyroid to the hypothyroid phase, temporary concurrent low levels of both TSH and free T4 can occur, which may lead to a mistaken diagnosis of central hypothyroidism.

+Other Entities: Additional differentials include painless thyroiditis, postpartum thyroiditis, radiation thyroiditis, checkpoint inhibitor-induced thyroiditis, palpation thyroiditis, painful Hashimoto thyroiditis, lymphoma and thyroid cancer.

 Outlook

 De Quervain thyroiditis is a self-limiting condition that often goes away without any problems in three to six months.
 Regardless of the severity of the disease or the type of treatment used, 20–56% of adult patients experienced transient hypothyroidism a few weeks after the hyperthyroid period.
 Though it only happens in 5–15% of cases, persistent hypothyroidism can develop years after the diagnosis.
 Recurrent de Quervain thyroiditis is rare, occurring in about 2% of cases, and usually manifests again within a year after diagnosis.
 But there have also been reports of late recurrences after several years.